following jesus togetherWhether Online or In-Person

-- All communications will be available digitally - paper bulletins and sermon outlines will not be available – so upload them onto your phone or tablet before you come.
+- All communications will be available digitally - paper bulletins and sermon outlines will not be available.

-- We ask that you do not congregate in the lobby or in the parking lot for these reasons:
+- We ask that you do not congregate in the lobby or in the parking:

-- So we can sanitize high-touch surfaces in between services.
+- So we can sanitize highly-touch surfaces in between services.

 - To avoid congestion in parking lot between services.

 - The latte stand and free coffee station will not be available in the lobby.
 You are welcome to bring your own water bottle or coffee.

 - Offering plates will not be passed during the service.
 You can give at one of the offering boxes, available at each door of the auditorium.
 You can also use the mail slot in the lobby.

 The Future for our GatheringsA Letter From Our Pastor